As William and Charmaine walked toward the bridge late the next afternoon, he spotted a fast food place.

 “We all have access to a shared and very real experience of this Source.
 We may or may not be consciously aware of this connectedness but it is very real.
 It is, and we are part of, the Mystery.
 This deeper awareness is never caught up in the future or the past.
 It is totally present.
 There is no fear in this place because there is nothing to be afraid of.
 There is no loneliness because there is nothing from which the soul is separate.
 This is not a physical place in your body.
 It is the essence of every cell that has ever been in your body.
 You can experience this place when your heart is open to life and you are fully present.
 It is possible to learn how to cultivate a deeper and more frequent awareness of this Divine presence.”

-“At any given moment of now, it all depends on whether you identify with your ego, your mind/body or whether you identify with your soul, the loving witness deep within.
+“At any given moment of now, it all depends on whether you identify with your ego, your mind/body or whether you identify and listen to your soul, the loving witness deep within.

 Each moment of now is a totally new opportunity to either open your heart and live from your soul or to close oﬀ and remain stuck in your ego with all its symptoms.
 Getting to inner peace is not about creating peacefulness.
 It is about learning how to choose to go to the place where your natural peacefulness is always waiting.”